Huguesbt/Wallpaper/README.md

 ### .user-agent

-A file .user-agent exists and it used to curl, required by website to requests with success
+A file .user-agent exists, and it used to curl, required by website to requests with success

 ## ADD NEW WEBSITE